jonathas/jonathas.github.io/_posts/2016-11-05-my-favorite-language-learning-resources.markdown

   feature: posts/cover-hluboka.jpg
 ---

-In this post I'd like to tell you about some resources I've been using for learning new languages or have used some time ago.
+In this post I'd like to tell you about some resources I've been using or have used some time ago for learning new languages.

 Websites where you can learn many languages
 ---